kizniche/Mycodo/README.md

 ### Devices

-## I<sup>2</sup>C Multiplexers
+### I<sup>2</sup>C Multiplexers

 All devices that connected to the Raspberry Pi by the I<sup>2</sup>C bus need to have a unique address in order to communicate.
 Some sensors may have the same address (such as the AM2315), which prevents more than one from being connected at the same time.
 Others may provide the ability to change the address, however the address range may be limited, which limits by how many you can use at the same time.
 I<sup>2</sup>C multiplexers are extremely clever and useful in these scenarios because they allow multiple sensors with the same I<sup>2</sup>C address to be connected.

 > [TCA9548A I<sup>2</sup>C Multiplexer](https://learn.adafruit.com/adafruit-tca9548a-1-to-8-i2c-multiplexer-breakout/overview) (I<sup>2</sup>C): Has 8 selectable addresses, so 8 multiplexers can be connected to one Raspberry Pi.
 Each multiplexer has 8 channels, allowing up to 8 devices/sensors with the same address to be connected to each.
 8 multiplexers x 8 channels = 64 devices/sensors with the same address.

 > [TCA9545A Grove I<sup>2</sup>C Bus Multiplexer](http://store.switchdoc.com/i2c-4-channel-mux-extender-expander-board-grove-pin-headers-for-arduino-and-raspberry-pi/) (I<sup>2</sup>C): This board works a little differently than the TCA9548A, ablove.
 This board actually creates new 4 new I<sup>2</sup>C busses, each with their own selectable voltage, either 3.3 or 5.0 volts.
 Instructions to enable the Device Tree Overaly are at [https://github.com/camrex/i2c-mux-pca9545a](https://github.com/camrex/i2c-mux-pca9545a).
-Nothing else needs to be done in Mycodo after that except to select the correct I<sup>2</sup>C bus for the sensor configuration.
+Nothing else needs to be done in Mycodo after that except to select the correct I<sup>2</sup>C bus when configuring the sensor.

-## Analog to Digital Converters
+### Analog to Digital Converters

 An analog to digital converter (ADC) allows the use of any analog sensor that outputs a variable voltage.
 The detectable voltage range of this ADC is &plusmn;2.048 volts.
 A [voltage divider](https://learn.sparkfun.com/tutorials/voltage-dividers) may be necessary to attain this range.